agucova/psuprep/README.md

 ![Architecture](/static/arch.png)

 ## For the future
 At this moment the platform only supports PDF output, but I'm working on an experimental branch with a completely new generator engine using Pandoc, which would be able to output simple HTML instead.
-I also plan to add a file cache and increase accessiblity to the contents.
+I also plan to add a file cache and use Markdown for input, in order to enable easier contributions.